Amos Tuck French: Personal life

-In 1914, he remarried to Martha Beeckman (1863–1951) at the home of her sister in Goshen, New York.
+In 1914, he married Martha Beeckman (1863–1951) at the home of her sister in Goshen, New York.
 Martha was the daughter of Gilbert Livingston Beeckman and Margaret Atherton (née Foster) Beeckman and the sister of Robert Livingston Beeckman, the 52nd Governor of Rhode Island.
 Martha was a descendant of Robert Livingston the Elder, Declaration of Independence signer Philip Livingston and "The Chancellor" Robert Livingston.

 French died on November 15, 1941, at his estate, Journey's End, in Chester, New Hampshire.
 He was buried at the Chester Village Cemetery in Rockingham County, New Hampshire.

 Descendants

 Through his son Francis, he was the grandfather of Ellen Tuck French (1915–1974), who was the first wife of John Jacob Astor VI in 1934.
 After their divorce in May 1943, she remarried to Raymond R. Guest in 1953.
 Ellen's sister, Virginia Middleton French (1917–2011), would marry William Force Dick, Astor's half-brother, on December 18, 1941, before her later marriage to Philip B. Pool.